ymniquet/eQuimageLab/docs/source/processing.rst

 Colors
 ^^^^^^

-The following methods of the :py:class:`Image <equimagelab.equimage.image.Image>` class transform the colors of an image:
+The following methods of the :py:class:`Image <equimage.image.Image>` class transform the colors of an image:

-.. currentmodule:: equimagelab.equimage.image_colors.MixinImage
+.. currentmodule:: equimage.image_colors.MixinImage

 .. autosummary::